trussworks/Engineering-Playbook/web/api/rest-api-design/Data-Design.md

 ?expand=services
 ```

-This could be used to ask the endpoint to expand a nested object called services.
+This could be used to request the server to expand a nested object called services.
 You can send more than one query parameter, but must follow the [rules for query string formatting](https://en.wikipedia.org/wiki/Query_string).

 One important thing to keep in mind is that since the query is in the path, it will be exposed in some situations and therefore is **not the right place for sensitive data**.

-No matter whether you are using https/TLS, the URL and query will be exposed.
+No matter whether you are using https/TLS, the user may inadvertently share the path and expose a session token or other vital data.

-Read here for more details on [Information exposure through query strings in url](https://owasp.org/www-community/vulnerabilities/Information_exposure_through_query_strings_in_url)
+Read here for more details on [Information exposure through URL query strings](https://owasp.org/www-community/vulnerabilities/Information_exposure_through_query_strings_in_url).

 ### Body Parameter

 **The body of the post is where the bulk of the parameters are passed in.**

 Usually we use a JSON representation to provide structure to the body.
-This is perfect as it is very flexible and is a well understood standard.
+JSON is very flexible and a well-understood standard, which makes it perfect for this use.
 We also return data back to the caller in this format.

 In the example, the body that we send is: